Ruhan123/talk_with_document_langchain/README.md

-# Chat with your CSV: Visualize Your Data with Langchain and Streamlit @Ruhan siddiqui
+# talk with document: Visualize Your Data with Langchain and Streamlit @Ruhan siddiqui

-Repository for the application built in [this](https://dev.to/ngonidzashe/chat-with-your-csv-visualize-your-data-with-langchain-and-streamlit-ej7) article.

 ## Requirements